ALL YOU NEED TO KNOW ABOUT ACRYLIC MIRROR

 Installation

-Adhesives such as neutral-cure silicone should be tested on a small, inconspicuous area or an offcut first, to ensure it doesn’t damage the backing.
-Adhesive should be applied in strips approx. 80mm apart and 50mm away from all mirrored edges.
-After adhering to a wall, do not seal edges for approx. 10 days to allow air circulation during curing.
+Before using adhesives such as neutral-cure silicone, test them on a small hidden area or offcut to ensure they do not damage the backing.
+Apply adhesive in strips approximately 80mm apart and keep them at least 50mm from all mirrored edges.
+After mounting the mirror, leave the edges unsealed for around 10 days to allow airflow during curing.

 Cleaning